 $4,900 includes shipping.

-This peace pole is for sale at this link without the travelogue.
+This peace pole also is at this link without the travelogue.